Jaysyn904/NWNDS/README.md

-# NWNDS_Haks
+# NWNDS
-Repository for the compiled hak files for NWN Dark Sun
+Repository for the code & various resources for the NWN Dark Sun project.